cicorias/njit-dm-scratch/final/project-report/r 0 - report.md

 # TODO:

 - DT work
+  - move roc auc to a function and update both notebooks
   - complete the k fold analysis or the ROC/AUC curve
     - https://stackoverflow.com/questions/35097003/cross-validation-decision-trees-in-sklearn
   - explain why # of levels chosen